 - Transport arrangements.

 - Disposal locations.

 - Frequency of movements.

-- Arrangements made for the safe disposal / treatment of contaminated tailings.

 Describe with relation to the above, possible adverse environmental effects that could arise as a result of the applicant's proposal.
 Indicate what safeguards are to be put in place and what measures will be taken in order to mitigate any such effects.